Two Crowded Hours

 Two Crowded Hours is a 1931 British comedy drama film directed by Michael Powell and starring John Longden, Jane Welsh, and Jerry Verno.
 It was made as a Quota quickie and is the first film where Powell is credited as the director.
 No known copies of the film have survived to the present day, and Two Crowded Hours has been declared to be "Missing, Believed Lost" by the British Film Institute.

 Premise

-A murderer is on the run from prison and is out to get everyone, especially the girl (Jane Welsh), who put him there.
-The detective (John Longden) gives chase with the help of a London cabbie (Jerry Verno) who has aspirations of becoming a policeman himself.
+A murderer is on the run from prison and is out to get everyone who put him there, especially Joyce, a young woman.
+Detective Fielding gives chase with the help of a London cabbie, Jim, who has aspirations of becoming a policeman himself.